Stories about faith, courage, and hope

 Join us for a matinee of stories about encounters with “other”—people from different cultures, races, religions, countries.
 Hear stories about changed outlooks and beliefs, how experiences with “other” affected lives, and the lessons they taught about the storyteller and “other.”

-Noa Baum will lead participants in an hour-long storytelling workshop.
+Following the performance, Noa Baum will lead participants in an interactive storytelling experience, after which a light fellowship meal will be served.

 Saturday, November 2, 2019; 2 – 5 PM

 Church of the Covenant, 2666 Military Road, Arlington, VA

 Net proceeds to benefit The Alliance for Housing Solutions in Arlington.